-MANAGEMENT OF NEONATAL CONVULSIONS PROBLEM Baby having abnormal shaking, jerking or twitching move ements.
+MANAGEME NT OF NEONATAL CONVULSION NS PROBLEM Baby having abnormal shaking, jerking or twitching mo vements.
 FINDINGS repetitive jerky movements of limbs, face, eyes, mouth or tongue movement of the legs as if swimming or bicycling tonic extension or flexion of arms and legs altered sense of consciousness, movements of the arms periodic apnoea.
-MANAGEMENT third dose of phenobarbitone 10mg/Kg IV or IM may be a if convulsions are still not controlled or recur, give pher should be diluted with only normal saline.
-Do not give pure to be prepared to resuscitate a baby with repeated convulsions that are not due to day IV/IM/ by mouth until no convulsion has occurred from the convulsion has occurred from the convulsion of the convulsion has occurred from the convulsion has occurred f possible able for blood glucose measurement, sinutes.
-If IV line cannot be established give phenobarbi- wither dose of phenobarbitone 10mg/Kg IV or IM.
-Similarly a given after yet another 30 minutes if convulsions continue nytoin 20mg/Kg IV over 20 to 30 minutes.
-Phenytoin bhenytoin IM lsions or unconsciousness if necessary and treat if present to hypocglycaemia, continue phenobarbitone 5mg/Kg per for 7 days If not able to suck, expressed breast milk may be given by
+MANAGEMENT tone as a single IM injection if convulsions are not controlled in 30 minutes, give an third dose of phenobarbitone 10mg/Kg IV or IM may be if convulsions are still not controlled or recur, give ph should be diluted with only normal saline.
+Do not give be prepared to resuscitate a baby with repeated convulsions that are not due to the baby has repeated convulsions that are not due to the law in the baby has repeated convulsion has occurred. if possible islable for blood glucose measurement, minutes.
+If IV line cannot be established give phenobarbinother dose of phenobarbitone 10mg/Kg IV or IM.
+Similarly are given after yet another 30 minutes if convulsions continue tenytoin 20mg/Kg IV over 20 to 30 minutes.
+Phenytoin exphenytoin IM vulsions or unconsciousness if necessary and treat if present to hypocglycaemia, continue phenobarbitone 5mg/Kg per d for 7 days g.
+If not able to suck, expressed breast milk may be given by